prurph/obsidian-inline-syntax-hl/README.md

-# Obsidian Sample Plugin
+# Obsidian Inline Syntax Highlight

 This [Obsidian](https://obsidian.md) plugin adds syntax highlighting to inline code blocks!
+It works in reading view and doesn't alter the file content at all.

 Go from 🥱